-On Saturday afternoon, enterprising eight-year-vintage Jordan Rodgers became promoting bottles of water for two dollars every from a fab field to thirsty baseball enthusiasts within the San Francisco sunshine.
+On Saturday afternoon, enterprising eight-year-vintage Jordan Rodgers began water bottles for two dollars every day from a day ab field to thirsty baseball enthusiasts within the San Francisco sunshine.
 She had hoped to earn enough cash to fund a dream ride to Disneyland.
-Still, the younger girl’s entrepreneurial spirit became overwhelmed whilst a girl passing through threatened to name the police and record her for promoting beverages on the street without a permit.
-A few hours later, tens of millions of people globally would watch and skip judgment at the footage uploaded to Twitter using the girl’s cousin, ensuing within the lady at the smartphone becoming an internet hate figure and being dubbed ‘Permit Patty.’
+Still, the younger girl’s entrepreneurial spirit became overwhelmed when a girl passing through threatened to name the police and record her for promoting beverages on the street without a permit.
+A few hours later, tens of millions of people globally would watch and skip judgment at the footage uploaded to Twitter using the girl’s cousin, resulting in the lady at the smartphone becoming an internet hate figure and being dubbed ‘Permit Patty.’

 The British Prime Minister And George Clooney Share More Than You Might Imagine